-Tom Frost

-PRIDE

-The official Glasgow Pride was sadly cancelled this year due to COVID-19.
+PRIDE The official Glasgow Pride was sadly cancelled this year due to COVID-19.
 There have been some controversies around the council-backed pride in the past, with claims that it has been co-opted for commercial gain by big businesses.
-Some LGBTQ+ communities have set up their own pride events in response, including Free Pride which takes place usually in August in the Centre for Contemporary Arts (CCA) on Sauchiehall Street, and the Mardi Gla Pride parade takes place in the summer.
-If in doubt about what pride to go to look out on the SRC's social media pages as they are usually attending or holding their own events.
+Some LGBTQ+ communities have set up their own Pride events in response, including Free Pride which takes place usually in August in the Centre for Contemporary Arts (CCA) on Sauchiehall Street, and the Mardi Gla Pride parade which this year will take place in September.
+If in doubt about what Pride to go to, look out on the SRC's social media pages as they are usually attending or holding their own events.
+OFF CAMPUS Off campus, Glasgow also has a number of clubs, societies and groups which can be found all over the city.

-OFF CAMPUS

-Off campus, Glasgow also has a number of clubs, societies and groups which can be found all over the city.
 LGBT Youth Scotland is an organisation who offer a wide range of groups, activities, volunteer opportunities, and events for lesbian, gay, bisexual and transgender young people and their friends.
 They also run groups and drop-ins in Glasgow and have information about what other LGBTQ+ youth and community groups are running across Scotland.
-Their website is: lgbtyouth.org.uk

-GLOSSARY

-CAMPUS REDEVELOPMENT

-The University's tearing down loads of buildings and throwing up loads of new ones over the next ten years at a cost of £1billion.
+Their website is: [lgbtyouth.org.uk](http://lgbtyouth.org.uk) GLOSSARY CAMPUS REDEVELOPMENT The University's tearing down loads of buildings and throwing up loads of new ones over the next ten years at a cost of £1billion.
 This is why campus looks like a building site a lot of the time.

-CHANCELLOR

-Head of the University and elected to the post by the General Council.
+CHANCELLOR Head of the University and elected to the post by the General Council.
 The Chancellor confers all degrees at the University.
 This position is currently held by Dame Katherine Grainger DBE.

-CLOISTERS

-The large pillared space between the quadrangles underneath the Bute Hall in the main building.
+CLOISTERS The large pillared space between the quadrangles underneath the Bute Hall in the main building.
 Looks like Hogwarts.

-COLLEGES

-The University is made up of four colleges which cover different areas of academic study and research.
+COLLEGES The University is made up of four colleges which cover different areas of academic study and research.
 These are Medical, Veterinary and Life Sciences; Science and Engineering; Arts; and Social Sciences.
 You will be registered in one.

-COURT

-University Court is the governing body of the University, much like a board of directors.
+COURT University Court is the governing body of the University, much like a board of directors.
+FIRST The highest class of undergraduate degree.

-FIRST

-The highest class of undergraduate degree.
 Equivalent to an A.

-ERASMUS

-European Community Action Scheme for the Mobility of University Students, exchange programme with other institutions within the EU.

-FRASER BUILDING

-The useful building at the centre of campus, next to the Library.
+FRASER BUILDING The useful building at the centre of campus, next to the Library.

-FRESHER

-A student in their first year of university.
+FRESHER A student in their first year of university.
 Probably you.

-FRESHERS' HELPER

-A current student volunteering during Freshers' Week for one of the student organisations.
+FRESHERS' HELPER A current student volunteering during Freshers' Week for one of the student organisations.
 Often chanting and wearing coloured t-shirts.

-GENERAL COUNCIL

-The body of all graduates and senior academics of each university providing the advisory part of the university governing structure as outlined in the Universities (Scotland) Act 1858.
+GENERAL COUNCIL The body of all graduates and senior academics of each university providing the advisory part of the university governing structure as outlined in the Universities (Scotland) Act 1858.
+GILMOREHILL The name of the hill on which the University sits.

-GILMOREHILL

-The name of the hill on which the University sits.

 GILBERT SCOTT BUILDING

 The building that most people refer to as the Main Building, designed by architect Sir George Gilbert Scott.

-GLASGOWSTUDENT.NET
+GLASGOWUNISRC.ORG

 The SRC's official website.
 Useful.

 GPA Grade Point Average, the formula which calculates your work's grades against the credits they are worth to see what your marks actually mean.
-GRANITE VAGINA The granite sculpture at the entrance to the Gregory Building.
-Often used photo prop.
 GUARDIAN The University's student newspaper [page 32].